Varyier/zdoom-udmf-road-generator/README.md

 ## Known issues

 Sloped arcs with small divider values causes glitches like steps instead of a slope.
 To avoid that choose dividers big enough for arcs.
-This tool was not tested much so upon a successful generation the map must be visually checked for any glitches using a visual map editor or ZDoom itself.
+This tool was not tested much so upon a successful generation the map should be visually checked for any glitches using a visual map editor or ZDoom itself.

 ## License